 Protecting Families

-Families are struggling with rising costs.
-This plan invests in schools, childcare, and health care so every Colorado family has the foundation they need.
+This plan invests in schools, childcare, and healthcare so every family has what they need.

 Funding Our Future